wildpow/Mars-Rover/README.md

 # [Mars Rover](https://github.com/wildpow/Mars-Rover)

 A Mars rover simulation.
-By giving simple text commands you can control the enviroment and the movements of a squad of Mars rovers.
+By giving simple text commands you can control the environment and the movements of a squad of Mars rovers.

-## Setting up enviroment
+## Setting up environment

-Node and your prefered package manager are required to run this project.
+Node and your preferred package manager are required to run this project.
 If you haven't installed these already you can get them at the following links:

 - [Node](https://nodejs.org/en/ 'Node js') which comes bundled with [NPM](https://www.npmjs.com/ 'NPM package manager') package manager.
-- [Yarn](https://yarnpkg.com/en/) is an alternitive package manager for Node but you could use either.
+- [Yarn](https://yarnpkg.com/en/) is an alternative package manager for Node but you could use either.

 ## Setting up and running project

-If you've already download the project zip archive then you can unarchive it and skip step one.
+If you've already downloaded the projects zip archive then unarchive it and skip step one.

 1. Clone project from the terminal.